rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ```
 In this example, the `String` object "John" and the `Person` object are stored in the heap.
 The variables name and person in the main method are stored on the stack, but they hold references (pointers) to the objects in the heap.

+Heap memory and stack memory are two distinct areas of memory used by programs to store data.
+Stack memory is typically used for storing local variables and function calls, while heap memory is used for dynamic memory allocation, such as when creating objects.

 #### 3. Garbage Collection
 **What it is:**
 Garbage collection is the process of automatically reclaiming memory that is no longer being used by a Java program.
 The garbage collector is a component of the JVM.